apolloakora/devops-wiki/kubernetes/kaniko.md

 When running Jenkins on a Kubernetes cluster how do we securely build docker images.
 Building docker images is a common use case during the execution of dockerized pipelines driven by a Jenkinsfile, a JNLP slave sidecar container and a pod template in YAML format.

-A big disadvantage of the docker out of docker (using the pod's node) is that random nodes begin to fill up with random docker images. **Repeatability suffers** when say a job running on this node with layer caching behaves differently to it being run on that node.

 ![kaniko logo](/media/kaniko-logo-rectangle.png "Google Kaniko for Kubernetes Logo")

 ## Kaniko Docker Login Credentials Problem | Kubernetes Secrets